rmit-computing-technologies/redbackbots-coderelease/Util/Buildchain/CompiledNN/README.md

 ## Compiling

+BEFORE compiling ``CMakeLists.txt`` needs to be configured for the target platform.
+Edit the block starting at line 18 of ``CMakeLists.txt`` to choose the target platform, selecting which platform is 'ON'.
+All other platforms must be 'OFF'.
+Currently supported target platforms are:

+* Nao V6
+* Linux x86_64

-CompiledNN can be compiled into a library via CMake:
+Once the target is configured, CompiledNN can be compiled into a library via CMake:

 ```bash
 mkdir build